Top Trails for Springtime Blooms

 One of the best ways to try to figure out when the wildflowers will show their colors is keeping an eye on the temperatures during the light and dark hours.
 Warmer temps mean earlier wildflowers.
 Cooler temps this year mean blooms started off a little more slowly.
 The first waves are in bloom now.
 Expect them to peak mid-May and last until June.

 Another trick to plan your trip for peak wildflower season?
 Keep an eye on trip reports for whatever trail you wish to hike or explore.
 Often, fellow hikers hop on with real-time information and reviews describing what’s blooming, as well as if they’ve spotted any snakes or other wildlife on the trail.
 Side Note: Snakes come out earlier than most people think.
 If the sun is out and you’re comfortable hiking in a t-shirt, there’s a probability that you may run into one.
 Early morning jaunts and excursions on cooler days are your best bet for avoiding them altogether.
 Of course, they wish to avoid you as much as you wish to avoid them.
-Just give them a bit of space if you do spot one.
+Just give them a bit of space if you do spot one and they’re unlikely to trouble you.

 Where to find the wildflowers